Kubernetes Installation#

 Choose Local path as a StorageClass

-Keep the default path to store data
+Keep the default path for Kubernetes storage pool

 26. Choose yes to enable local persistent storage for Grafana and then select Ok.